evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 On a browser, we type `demo.res.ch:8080` and we get the webpage with the update of the text every two seconds and if we type `demo.res.ch:8080/api/students/` we get a list of countries every time we refresh it.

-And here we finish this laboratory!
+And here we finish the basic laboratory!
 Thanks for reading ;)

 ### Demo